XiaoShiZi/fabzero-XiaoShiZi/Lessen/01_Git/A_Markdown/01markdown.md

 ![XiaoShiZi小獅子]({{site.baseurl}}/assets/XSZ.png)

-小獅子.png)Word niet herkend als filenaam.
+小獅子.png word niet herkend als filenaam.
 Conversie nazien Chinese characters naar Westers of instelling van Chinese charaters in filenaam.

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://github.com) should be blue with no underlines.